AlexHartog/training_log/README.md

 To add periodic tasks, you need to create a tasks.py file in an app folder which is imported in the settings.py.

+### Entrypoint.sh
+The entrypoint should not have CRLF line endings.
+So make sure it is set to LF.
+Otherwise it will say it can't find the file